Legal help, services and support for private residential landlords

 If you want to change the terms of a professionally drafted tenancy agreement or occupation contract, you should always take legal advice first.

-We have draft procedures for Landlord Law members to use, explained here.
+We have some procedures for Landlord Law members to use, explained here.

 Here is some extra reading for you: